 Twice as Nice: Riding the John Muir and Emma Carlin Trails

-A pair of high-quality trail systems near both Madison and Milwaukee make these trails the most popular in the state.
+The Kettle Moraine State Forest, headquartered in Eagle, is home to a pair of high-quality trail systems near both Madison and Milwaukee making them some of the most popular in the state.
 Add top-notch trailhead facilities, ample rider services in area communities, plus the attractions and hospitality of the region and you’ve got an unbeatable riding destination.

-Over the years, the Muir and Carlin trails have been continually improved to cope with the intense use that fills their parking lots on any good riding weekend.
+Over the years, the Emma Carlin and John Muir trails have been continually improved to cope with the intense use that fills their parking lots on any good riding weekend.
 A big part of the attraction is mostly one-way trails in the challenging terrain of the beautiful Kettle Moraine State Forest.

 The one-way trails make the experience seem almost private.
 You may pass or be passed by a few people, but you won’t believe you’re sharing the trails with a thousand other riders.
 The rugged terrain, hills and kettle-like depressions make for some tough riding and may not be for everyone.
 But for riders looking for challenging, technical riding - this is the place.
 (The red-signed loop near the John Muir trailhead does offer some easier pedaling for those just getting the hang of it.)